Mujahedyousef/PokemonGoApp/README.md

 ## Overview
 **PokemonGoApp** is designed to efficiently import data from Excel sheets and insert it into the database.
 It offers a set of CRUD operations to manipulate the imported data.
 The application also provides a flexible search mechanism based on the query parameters you send.
-Additionally, it is thoroughly tested using Synom to ensure code quality and reliability.
+Additionally, it is thoroughly tested using Sinon to ensure code quality and reliability.

 - **Excel Data Import:** The application allows you to upload Excel sheets, which are then processed and inserted into the database.